Queen of Hearts Fertility Care & NaProTechnology

 • T4 is converted to T3 in the liver, kidney, brain and muscle cells.

-• Almost every cell in the body will take up T3, which will regulate metabolism.
-"Metabolism" is when each cell uses oxygen and glucose, delivered to it via the bloodstream, to make energy to sustain life.
+• Almost every cell in the body will take up T3, which will regulate metabolism. "metabolism" is when each cell uses oxygen and glucose, delivered to it via the bloodstream, to make energy to sustain life.

 • So, we could say that our thyroid hormones help to regulate our metabolism.
 In reality, they do much, much more.....